Elekekic/Uberly/README.md

 ##  DEVELOPMENT IN LOCAL ⚙

 > [!WARNING]
-> Make sure that once you have finished to setup the back-end, only after u start the application, so u can take the tomcat localhost and add it in the front end
+> Ensure that you complete the back-end setup before starting the application firstly.
+Only after the back-end server is running, you will be able to get the URL from the console.
+> This step is crucial for the front-end to communicate correctly with the back-end.

  ### BACK-END